smnorris/roadintegrator/README.md

 ## Usage

+1. Create the postgres database if it doesn't already exist
+        $ python roadintegrator.py create_db

+2. Manually download datsets that are not available via the download service.
+As noted above, download these to the `source_data` folder noted in `config.yml` and give the .gdb file the same name as the layer's alias.

-1. Download and consolidate all required data:
+3. Download and consolidate all required data:

         $ python roadintegrator.py load

-2. Preprocess (tile inputs and generate lines from RESULTS polygons):
+3. Preprocess (tile inputs and generate lines from RESULTS polygons):

         $ python roadintegratory.py preprocess

-3. Run the road integration:
+4. Run the road integration:

         $ python roadintegrator.py process

-4. When processing is complete, find output layer in `output` gdb specified in `config.yml`
+5. When processing is complete, find output layer in `output` gdb specified in `config.yml`

 ## Methodology